-Living shorelines help protect shorelines from erosion.
+Living shorelines help protect shorelines from erosion and provide habitat for marine life.

 Get involved with G.E.O.R.G.I.A., our project to create new oyster reefs along the Georgia coast.